afrind/warp-draft/draft-ietf-moq-transport.md

 Fields present only for Relative Fetch (0x2) and Absolute Fetch (0x3):

-* Joining Subscribe ID: The Subscribe ID of the existing subscription to be joined.
-If a publisher receives a Joining Fetch with a Subscribe ID that does not correspond to an existing Subscribe, it MUST respond with a Fetch Error.
+* Joining Subscription ID: The Subscription ID of the existing subscription to be joined.
+If a publisher receives a Joining Fetch with a Subscription ID that does not correspond to an existing Subscribe, it MUST respond with a Fetch Error.

 * Joining Start : for a Relative Joining Fetch (0x2), this value represents the